 We chose a sink that was a reproduction of an antique style, typical of the 1930’s.
 This quickly presented a challenge with regard to organization.

 Without a cabinet, I was met with a unique organizing challenge.
 I had to fit my trash and recycling bins, plus other necessities in this area without too much clutter.
 I chose to hide it all behind a curtain.
 But, I had to start with a clean slate.

 Kitchen Sink Curtain

 The next step was to sew the curtain and attach it.
 At first, I bought some legs from a large hardware store.
 They were merely decorative.
 But they did allow for a curtain rod to hold the curtain between them.
 (The following photo was taken from my old phone when our kitchen was under construction.)

 The legs were hollow inside, however, and eventually became unglued and wobbly.
 We had to remove them.

 Now the challenge was figuring out how to re-hang the curtain.
 I’d had experience with hook-and-loop fasteners on sinks before.
 They didn’t work very well due to all the moisture and humidity surrounding the sink.
 I decided to try the “Industrial Strength” hook-and-loop fastening tape.

 First, I had to measure and cut the pieces so they would fit underneath the sink apron.
 Below shows the piece I adhered to the underside of the sink.
-This is the scratchier side.
+(That’s why it’s so dark) This is the scratchier side.
 The softer side is attached to the fabric for ease when washing.